bemasc/risav/draft-xu-risav.md

 # Data Plane

 All the ASBRs of the AS are REQUIRED to enable RISAV.
-It uses SPI for destination ASBR to locate the SA uniquely when processing the AH header in RISAV.
+The destination ASBR uses the IPsec SPI to locate the correct SA.

 As defined in {{RFC4301}}, the Security Association Database (SAD) stores all the SAs.
-One data item in SAD includes an Authentication algorithm and corresponding key when AH is supported.
-The authentication algorithm could be HMAC-MD5, HMAC-SHA-1, or others.
+Each data item in the SAD includes a cryptographic algorithm (e.g. HMAC-SHA-256), its corresponding key, and other relevant parameters.

-When a packet arrives at the source ASBR, it will be checked with the destination address by this ASBR first.
-If the destination address is in the protection range of RISAV, the packet will be checked by the source address next.
-If the source address belongs to the AS in which the ASBR locates, the packet needs to be modified for RISAV.
+When an outgoing packet arrives at the source ASBR, its treatment depends on the source and destination address.
+If the source address belongs to the AS in which the ASBR is located, and the destination address is in an AS for which the ASBR has an active RISAV SA, then the packet needs to be modified for RISAV.

 The modification that is applied depends on whether IPsec "transport mode" or "tunnel mode" is active.
 This is determined by the presence or absence of the USE_TRANSPORT_MODE notification in the IKEv2 handshake.
 RISAV implementations MUST support transport mode, and MAY support tunnel mode.

 > OPEN QUESTION: How do peers express a preference or requirement for transport or tunnel mode?

 When a packet arrives at the destination ASBR, it will check the destination address and the source address.
-If the destination belongs to the AS that the destination ASBR locates in and the source address is in an AS with which this AS has a RISAV SA, the packet is subject to RISAV processing.
+If the destination belongs to the AS in which the destination ASBR is located, and the source address is in an AS with which this AS has an active RISAV SA, then the packet is subject to RISAV processing.

 To avoid DoS attacks, participating ASes MUST drop any outgoing packet to the contact IP of another AS.
 Only the AS operator's systems (i.e. the ACS and ASBRs) are permitted to send packets to the contact IPs of other ASes.
 ASBRs MAY drop inbound packets to the contact IP from non-participating ASes.

 ## Transport Mode

-To avoid conflict with other uses of IPsec, RISAV defines its own variant of the IPsec Authentication Header (AH).
+To avoid conflict with other uses of IPsec ({{conflict}}), RISAV defines its own variant of the IPsec Authentication Header (AH).
 The RISAV-AH header format is shown in {{fig2}}.

 ~~~~~~~~~~~
                      1                   2                   3